KoredeDavid/django-multiple-authentication/docs/source/usage.rst

 Web App
 ---------

-We are going to use django's in-built authentication app which is already pre-installed for this illustration To use the ``auth`` app we need to add it to our project-level urls.py file.
+We are going to use django's in-built authentication app which is already pre-installed for this illustration.
+To use the ``auth`` app we need to add it to our project-level ``urls.py`` file.
 Make sure to add include on the second line.
 I've chosen to include the auth app at accounts/ but you can use any url pattern you want.

 .. code-block:: python

     # sampleproject/urls.py
     from django.contrib import admin
     from django.urls import path, include # new